 23 - 2.55" of rain fell, with most of it (two inches) falling between 4-9PM.
 This was a record rainfall for the date.

 28 - In the past two weeks eight of the days had high temperatures of either 38° or 39°.

 5 - A cold rain that began yesterday evening continued thru this evening, amounting to 1.36" (1.07" which fell today).
 Just two degrees separated today's high (36°) and low (34°).

 13 - Today was the 30th day in a row with above-average temperatures - and 42nd out of the last 43 (beginning January 2).
 The mean temperature during this six-week period was 9 degrees above average.
 Then after two days of below-average temperaturess on Feb.
 14 and 15, there would be 22 more consecutive days with above-normal readings.

-28 - This was the mildest February on record, seven degrees above average (later tied in 2002), and with no snowfall.
+28 - This was the mildest February on record, seven degrees above average (later tied in 2002), and with no snowfall (the only February with that distinction).
 This followed an equally mild January which was 8.5 degrees above average.
 And today continued the mild trend as it was 11 degrees above average.

 9 - Beginning yesterday afternoon and continuing through midday today 2.32" of rain fell.
 Nearly half, 1.02", came down between 5-7AM.
 Today's rainfall of 1.82" was a record for the date.

 11 - This was the first day since New Year's Day with a high of 32° or colder.
 And tomorrow would be the third, and last, such day of the winter.

 22 - It appeared this winter was going to have the least snow on record, with just 0.5" measured.
 Then a surprise five-inch snowfall occurred overnight and the winter of 1998 ended up as the fourth least snowy (behind 1973, 1919 and 1932).
 It would fall to fourth place four years later when the winter of 2001-02 had just 3.5".